ARM-software/abi-aa/design-documents/atomics-ABI.rst

 - Performance of different mappings versus compatibility with all architectures.
 - Whether certain compiler operations lead to unexpected behaviours.

-As motivated by the use cases expanded upon below:
+The use cases expanded upon below motivate why we need an atomics abi:

 - The need for a baseline ABI.
 - Knowing when an implementation departs from that baseline.